BuzzFeedNews/us-land-cover/README.md

 ### Code

-The code to make the map, calling in the 2016 NCLD as [WMS tiles](https://www.mrlc.gov/geoserver/mrlc_display/NLCD_2016_Land_Cover_L48/wms?service=WMS&request=GetCapabilities), is in the file `landcover.R`.
+The code to make the map, calling in the 2016 NLCD as [WMS tiles](https://www.mrlc.gov/geoserver/mrlc_display/NLCD_2016_Land_Cover_L48/wms?service=WMS&request=GetCapabilities), is in the file `landcover.R`.
 The file `nlcd_legend.csv` contains the labels and Hex color values for the legend.

 ### Questions/Feedback